plotdb/form/doc/widget.md

    - 4 ~ 9: preserved
    - 10 and above: user defined.
  - `validate(opt)`: force re-validating user input.
-   - return Promise, which resolves to list of errors ( if any )
+   - return Promise, which resolves to list of errors ( if any ), or an object with following fields:
+     - `status`: expected status
+     - `errors`: list of errors ( if any )
    - options in opt:
      - `init`: true if this validation attempt is triggered by initial input ( e.g., deserialize ).
  - `serialize()`: (TBD)consider renaming to `config`, merge with `deserialize()`